yxlao/camtools/README.md

 ## Contributing

 - Follow [Angular's commit message convention](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) for PRs.
-  - This applies to PR's title and ultimately the commit messages in `master`.
+  - This applies to PR's title and ultimately the commit messages in `main`.
   - The prefix shall be one of `build`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `test`.
   - Use lowercase.
 - Format your code with [black](https://github.com/psf/black).
 This will be enforced by the CI.